Tippi Hedren: Later career (1982–present)

 After Roar, Hedren accepted any low-budget television or cinema role that could help bring funds to her foundation to provide protection, shelter, care, and maintenance for the animals at the Shambala Preserve.
 In 1982, she co-starred with Leslie Nielsen in Foxfire Light.
 She appeared in several television series, including Hart to Hart in 1983 and the late-night horror series Tales from the Darkside in 1984.
 In the 1985 pilot episode of The New Alfred Hitchcock Presents, she made a brief appearance as a waitress in a bar who berates a customer, played by her daughter Melanie Griffith.
 In 1990, she had a nonspeaking, minor part as a wealthy widow romanced by Michael Keaton in the film Pacific Heights (1990), which also starred her daughter.
 That same year, she had a role on The Bold and the Beautiful, a daytime soap opera she said she was "proud to have in my resume".

 In 1994, Hedren appeared in the made-for-cable sequel, The Birds II: Land's End, in a role different from the one she had played in the original.
 She was, however, disappointed that she did not get a starring role and admitted before the film's release, "I wish that it was more than a cameo.
 I think they made a mistake by not doing that, but it has helped me to feed my lions and tigers."
 When asked about what could have been Hitchcock's opinion on the film, she answered: "I'd hate to think what he would say!"
 However, in a 2007 interview Hedren said of the film: "It's absolutely horrible, it embarrasses me horribly."

 From 1994 to 1996, Hedren had a guest-starring role in Dream On.
 The sitcom gave her "the opportunity to do comedy.
 I'd never done comedy before and it was just wonderful for me to be able to do that.
 Everybody just thought of me as a serious actress, so I owe that to John Landis (the executive producer), giving me that opportunity."
 In 1996, she played an abortion rights activist in Alexander Payne's political satire Citizen Ruth with Laura Dern.
 In 1998, she co-starred alongside Billy Zane and Christina Ricci in I Woke Up Early the Day I Died, a film she felt was "incredible".
 "I must say I really love that film.
 It was a unique kind of film to do also, because it had no dialogue in it.
-It was very, very different".
-That same year, she guest-starred in a special episode titled "Psychodrama" of the television series Chicago Hope, that paid tribute to the Hitchcock movies.
+It was very, very different."
+That same year, she guest-starred in a special episode titled "Psychodrama" of the television series Chicago Hope, that paid tribute to the Hitchcock films.
 Hedren's character, Alfreda Perkins, was a reference to Alfred Hitchcock and actor Anthony Perkins, who starred in the director's 1960 film Psycho.